vlandham/captain_z/backstory.md

 ### Backstory

 Captain Z is 22 years old.
 An orphan.
 She was born in the Port of Goodnews, and was cared for by Dr. Star at her orphanage/school since the age of 3.

+Potential history:

+ - Was part of Dr. Star's first class at the boarding school
+ - 3 other kids were part of this first class, making 2 boys and 2 girls
+ - stays nearly 3 years with Dr. Star
+ - Age 10, goes to work on a merchant ship
+ - Switches to pirate ship when merchant ship is attacked
+ - 15 years old when she joins the crew of the Wind Drinker
+ - Wind Drinker's original captain is a woman - "Captain Crown" ? (from Zia)
+ - Captain and Sophia become close friends in a short amount of time
+ - Original captain retires and leaves ship to Sophia - making her Captain Z.
+ - Rest of the crew mutinies and attempts to take control of the ship
+ - Captain Z wins the ship but looses the crew.
+ - Goes back to Port of Goodnews to fix up ship
+ - blacksmith friend - who was also part of original Dr Star class - mechanizes ship to make it runnable by single person
+ - captain z goes out to pursue castle island treasure

 ### Description